antoniofull/thexpatmagazine.com/src/pages/blog/2018-07-29-patrick-burns-his-book-and-his-whole-life-as-an-expatriate.md

 I cast around for other ideas and gradually the concept of a kind of travel memoir emerged – one focused mainly on some of the more memorable events that happened over forty years of expatriate life.
 I’d already co-written and published one of the earliest “how-to” books in this field (“The Expatriates Handbook – A Guide To Living And Working Overseas” with Bill Twinn: Kogan Page 1993) which had given me some practice in writing around this theme.

-I started by having a go at writing a sample story &#8211; about a curious event that occurred when I worked in the oil industry and found myself helping with a pipeline pressure-testing job deep in the Algerian desert.
+I started by having a go at writing a sample story about a curious event that occurred when I worked in the oil industry and found myself helping with a pipeline pressure-testing job deep in the Algerian desert.
 My colleague and I were standing in the shade of a water tank in the blistering heat, waiting for the test to complete.
 We gradually became aware of a large black bird repeatedly flapping up from behind a nearby sand dune and then dropping down again out of view.
-Our curiosity got the better of us so we went to see what was happening and this led to a remarkable discovery and a very frightening experience&#8230;
+Our curiosity got the better of us so we went to see what was happening and this led to a remarkable discovery and a very frightening experience

 I won't give any more away but the point was that I really enjoyed the experience of putting this down on paper and without too much difficulty realized I had a number of other tales that arose from where my work took me.
-I found the voice I'd been searching for and a formula for writing that was fulfilling &#8211; one that allowed me to shake off the dissatisfaction I still felt from dropping out of corporate life so suddenly and terminally&#8230;
+I found the voice I'd been searching for and a formula for writing that was fulfilling one that allowed me to shake off the dissatisfaction I still felt from dropping out of corporate life so suddenly and terminally

 ### Can you explain and tell us more about the book?